 The idea is to build bridges between parties by creating a discussion and mutual understanding.
 Therefore, the worst thing that you could do would be to to say something that could sound like a blaming or stereotypical statement of a culture.

-Instead of saying something that you think might be true, but perhaps isn’t,
+Instead of saying something that you think might be true, but perhaps isn’t, the following are much better ways to build that bridge and initiate discussion:

 Source: Adapted from Sophia tutorial by Marlene Johnson.